mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 PSIONIC EQUIPMENT

 Ships powered by the mind figure large in science fiction stories:
-Anne McAffrey’s Helva ( The Ship Who Sang ) and M John Harrison’s Seria Mau Genlicher ( Light ) being two obvious examples; there are many others – the Cylon Hybrid from Battlestar Galactica and the semi-psionic Mass Detectors from Larry Niven’s Known Space series, for instance.
+Anne McAffrey's Helva ( The Ship Who Sang ) and M John Harrison's Seria Mau Genlicher ( Light ) being two obvious examples; there are many others – the Cylon Hybrid from Battlestar Galactica and the semi-psionic Mass Detectors from Larry Niven's Known Space series, for instance.

 The Psionic Powers chapter includes the psionic rules for mind-